edanalytics/earthmover/docs/configuration.md

             id_vars: student_id
             # Column(s) from the wide dataset to translate into values of the "variable" columns.
 If omitted, melt all columns not in id_vars.
             value_vars: [math_score, reading_score, science_score, writing_score]
-            # Optional name of the column containing value_vars. efault to "variable"
+            # Optional name of the column containing value_vars. default to "melt_variable"
             var_name: subject
             # Optional name of the column containing the values of the value_vars columns.
-Default to "value"
+Default to "melt_value"
             value_name: score
     ```